FURK4NGG/Arch_Hyprland_dots/README.md

 -Basic Apps and Packets-

-You can install those packets only with
+You can install these packages using at least pacman and yay.

 Linux Kernel: linux+linux-zen
 Lock Screen: swaylock,wlogout